PLANTS

 The similar-looking white and pink flowering plant, mountain laurel, bloom from early May through June.
 This flower is referred to as “ivy” by the mountain people.
 It’s kind of confusing to think about – rhododendron is “laurel” and mountain laurel is “ivy,” but even today many people still refer to these beautiful plants by their old names.

 Another flowering shrub blooming in the Smokies is the flame azalea shrub, which has many small orange-reddish flowers.
 These plants are blooming in April, but are expected to be at their peak throughout the end of July.
-Andrews Bald near Clingmans Dome and Gregory Bald in Cades Cove are always favorite spots for flame azaleas.
+Andrews Bald near Kuwohi and Gregory Bald in Cades Cove are always favorite spots for flame azaleas.